CostaLab/scopen-reproducibility/README.md

-We here provide all codes and scripts to reproduce the analysis in our manuscript.
+We here provide all codes and scripts to reproduce the analysis in our scopen manuscript.